• Skip to primary navigation

 Comments

-1. G.C. says
+1. G.C.
+Avatar

 What's most interesting to me are the results at 3B.
 The corners are traditionallly power positions yet 3B employs the shortest average height of any position other than 2B and SS.
 Since height often coincides with power, I am a bit suprised that 3B ranks so low.